NuhaminBaye/internship-website-backend/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License

-This project is licensed under the MIT License.

 ## Support

-For support, email support@internshipplatform.com or create an issue in the repository.
+For support, email nuhaminbaye95@gmail.com or create an issue in the repository.